Dates: September 5–November 11, 2022

 Peer-coaching sessions are held weekly in pairs for one hour, giving students the opportunity to practice the techniques taught and demonstrated in class.
-Students who are pursuing Positive Psychology Coaching Certification (see below) [probably also a link to that page once it’s live] or ICF credits are required to participate in peer coaching.
+Students who are pursuing Positive Psychology Coaching Certification or ICF credits are required to participate in peer coaching.
 It’s optional (but highly recommended) for other students.

 Short weekly reading assignments consist of highly engaging material from positive psychology and coaching literature.
 Weekly journal prompts are aimed at deepening students’ connection with the material and helping them gain insights to enhance their personal and professional development as coaches.
-Students who are pursuing Positive Psychology Coaching Certification (see below) [probably also a link to that page once it’s live] or ICF credits will also complete brief weekly Key Concept Notes.
+Students who are pursuing Positive Psychology Coaching Certification or ICF credits will also complete brief weekly Key Concept Notes.

 Wholebeing Institute uses state-of-the-art, user-friendly webinar technology that allows you to see the faculty via video, watch the slides during the presentation, and participate during the live events, through your computer or your mobile device.
 Presentation materials will be available in advance, and recordings will be posted following each session for students who are unable to join live or would like to review the material again.
 Online engagement is also fostered in the discussion forum, where students and faculty connect for questions and conversations about the course material.

 Need help navigating the online educational experience?
 Our Student Support Manager and technology team are here to assist you.

 Certificate of Course Completion

 Students who complete the course will earn a Certificate of Completion from WBI indicating that they have completed the Positive Psychology Coaching Fundamentals course.

 Would you like to become certified as a Positive Psychology Coach?
 The Fundamentals course is part of WBI’s integrated, evidence-based Coaching Certification program.
 The certification program includes this course, a skill-building intensive, group and individual mentoring, and a course on building a successful coaching practice.
 Of course, you’re welcome to take this course whether or not you’re pursuing certification.

 ICF CCE Units